Get THE RACK DEMO

 Clutch Size: Larger clutches spread fixed costs across more babies.
 Research bloodlines known for big litters.

-The breeders making real money?
-They treat breeding like a business.
+Most small-scale ball python breeders lose money.
+They are hobbyists funding their passion, not businesses generating returns.
+The breeders making real money treat breeding like a business.
 They calculate true ROI.
 They cut losing projects.
 They reinvest profits strategically.

 Enjoyed this article?